 - The rules for acceptance of records into the cache have been tightened to prevent the possibility of poisoning if forwarders send records outside the configured bailiwick.
 (CVE-2021-25220) - ISC would like to thank Xiang Li, Baojun Liu, and Chaoyi Lu from Network and Information Security Lab, Tsinghua University, and Changgen Zou from Qi An Xin Group Corp. for bringing this vulnerability to our attention.
 [GL #2950] - TCP connections with keep-response-order enabled could leave the TCP sockets in the CLOSE_WAIT state when the client did not properly shut down the connection.
-(CVE-2022-0396) [GL #3112]
+(CVE-2022-0396) [GL #3112] - Lookups involving a DNAME could trigger an assertion failure when synth-from-dnssec was enabled (which is the default).
+(CVE-2022-0635) - ISC would like to thank Vincent Levigneron from AFNIC for bringing this vulnerability to our attention.
+[GL #3158] - When chasing DS records, a timed-out or artificially delayed fetch could cause named to crash while resuming a DS lookup.
+(CVE-2022-0667) [GL #3129]

-DEBUG(1)-level messages were added when starting and ending the BIND 9 task-exclusive mode that stops normal DNS operation (e.g. for reconfiguration, interface scans, and other events that require exclusive access to a shared resource).
-[GL #3137]
+- The DLZ API has been updated: EDNS Client-Subnet (ECS) options sent by a client are now included in the client information sent to DLZ modules when processing queries.
+[GL #3082] - DEBUG(1)-level messages were added when starting and ending the BIND 9 task-exclusive mode that stops normal DNS operation (e.g. for reconfiguration, interface scans, and other events that require exclusive access to a shared resource).
+[GL #3137] - The limit on the number of simultaneously processed pipelined DNS queries received over TCP has been removed.
+Previously, it was capped at 23 queries processed at the same time.
+[GL #3141]

-- The max-transfer-time-out and max-transfer-idle-out options were not implemented when the BIND 9 networking stack was refactored in 9.16.
+- A failed view configuration during a named reconfiguration procedure could cause inconsistencies in BIND internal structures, causing a crash or other unexpected errors.
+This has been fixed.
+[GL #3060] - Previously, named logged a "quota reached" message when it hit its hard quota on the number of connections.
+That message was accidentally removed but has now been restored.
+[GL #3125] - The max-transfer-time-out and max-transfer-idle-out options were not implemented when the BIND 9 networking stack was refactored in 9.16.
 The missing functionality has been re-implemented and outgoing zone transfers now time out properly when not progressing.
 [GL #1897] - TCP connections could hang indefinitely if the other party did not read sent data, causing the TCP write buffers to fill.
 This has been fixed by adding a "write" timer.
 Connections that are hung while writing now time out after the tcp-idle-timeout period has elapsed.
-[GL #3132] - The statistics counter representing the current number of clients awaiting recursive resolution results (RecursClients) could be miscalculated in certain resolution scenarios, potentially causing the value of the counter to drop below zero.
-This has been fixed.
-[GL #3147]
+[GL #3132]